Five Warnings in Hebrew, Part 5

 Essence of God:

-1. Sovereignty (kingship)
+- Sovereignty (kingship)

-5. Eternal Life (no beginning, no end)
+- Eternal Life (no beginning, no end)

 - Omniscience (all knowledge)

 - Omnipresence (everywhere at one time)

-8. Omnipotent (all powerful)
+- Omnipotent (all powerful)

-9. Immutability (never changing)
+- Immutability (never changing)

 - Veracity (truth)

-The issue is Grace VS. Legalism (human ability, effort and viewpoint):
+The issue is Grace vs. Legalism (Human ability, effort, and viewpoint):

-* Even a right thing done in a wrong way is still wrong = human good. wrong/wrong; wrong/right; right/wrong; right/right
+* Even a right thing done in a wrong way is still wrong = human good. wrong/wrong; wrong/right; right/wrong; right/right.

 Turn to Rom 8:28.
 The greatest thing God can do for regenerate (saved) man is to make him like His Son (Christ), this is accomplished in all three stages of Christ life, and God decided this in Eternity Past.

-Gal 4:19, Rom 8:28, 29
+Gal 4:19, Rom 8:28, 29.

-Gal 4:19 = Christ formed in you.
+Gal 4:19 = “Christ formed in you.”

 Rom 8:28-29, “And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.
 29For those whom He foreknew, He also predestined to become conformed to the image of His Son, so that He would be the firstborn among many brethren;”

 - Father = Planner

-- Son = Executioner of the plan
+- Son = Executioner of the Plan

-- Holy Spirit = Breathing ministry provider
+- Holy Spirit = Breathing Ministry Provider

-Every believer with out exception has tasted the Grace of God.
+Every Believer Without Exception has Tasted the Grace of God.

 - At least once (at salvation), positive response to Grace.

-b.
-You’ve been reconciled from man’s standpoint when Christ died on the Cross.
+- You’ve been reconciled from man’s standpoint when Christ died on the Cross.
 You are no longer condemned with man; you are in union with Christ.
 He did the most He could for us by obtaining our peace through the purchase, now He does much more, Rom 8:32; Rom 5.

-Rom 3:22-25, 1John 2:2
+Rom 3:22-25, 1 John 2:2

-Rom 3:22-25, “22even the righteousness of God through faith in Jesus Christ for all those who believe; for there is no distinction; 23for all have sinned and fall short of the glory of God, 24being justified as a gift by His grace through the redemption which is in Christ Jesus; 25whom God displayed publicly as a propitiation in His blood through faith.”
+Rom 3:22-25, “even the righteousness of God through faith in Jesus Christ for all those who believe; for there is no distinction; 23for all have sinned and fall short of the glory of God, 24being justified as a gift by His grace through the redemption which is in Christ Jesus; 25whom God displayed publicly as a propitiation in His blood through faith.”